 A correlation of 0.5 is considered to be weak.
 It shows that people of all ages, even pre-teens, can experience heart problems like chest pain.
 High correlations were found between fasting glucose, age, and the presence or absence of chest pain.
 The connection between the factors is purely coincidental.
 Advanced machine learning systems can benefit from the variables.
 High or low blood sugar levels and diabetes contribute to various forms of heart disease.
 Cardiovascular disease is most common in the elderly.
-Figure 2 demonstrates a higher prevalence of heart disease among participants aged 65 and older.
-This indicates that the prevalence of heart disease increases with age.
+Figure 2 demonstrates a higher prevalence of heart disease increases with age.